 Find out how truck driver pay works.

-Truck driver pay is figured different than many other jobs.
-Most trucking jobs don’t pay a salary, rather over-the-road truck drivers are commonly paid per mile driven.
+Truck driver pay is figured differently than most other jobs.
+Most trucking jobs don’t pay salary or hourly wages, rather over-the-road truck drivers are commonly paid per mile driven.
 Simply put, the more miles the truck is driven, the more money the trucker makes.

 Solo Driver Pay vs. Team Driver Pay